plonerma/growing-review/src/summaries/caiEfficientArchitectureSearch2017.md

 ---
-shorttitle: NAS using Network Transformations
+shorttitle: NAS using Net Transforms
 why: NAS
 when: Fixed schedule
 where: Decided by RL agent
-how: "Function-preserving transformations"
+how: "Function-preserving transforms"
 ---

 @caiEfficientArchitectureSearch2017 propose using a reinforcement learning (RL)